Saurabhkr952/Advance-stuffs-Devops-Notes-/readme.md

 you will get a external loadbalancer when you create gateway

 ### Route
 you will write rule how to route traffic.

+##### what is tls & How does it link to HTTPS?
+- It's an improved version of the SSL.
+- Hypertext Transfer Protocol Secure (HTTPS) which uses SSL/TLS to encrypt the data exchanged between the browser and server.
+When a website uses HTTPS:
+- The browser and server establish a secure connection using SSL/TLS.

+##### what is tls certificate ?
+- It is a digital certificate that verifies the identity of a website or server and ensures a secure connection.
+It's issued by a trusted Certificate Authority (CA).